“I hear and I forget. I see and I remember. I do and I understand.” – Confucius

 Instead, Confucius can be considered more of a statesman and philosopher.
 He lived during a time of great chaos and conflict, known as the Spring and Autumn era.
 The great question of the day was: “What’s the best way to order society and government?”

 In a nutshell, Confucianism is a complex system of social and political ethics based on filial piety, kinship, loyalty and righteousness.
-His teachings covers a wide range—from how a “true gentleman” should behaves in his daily life (down to how he eats with proper decorum) to how a ruler should govern (with a benevolent concern for the well-being of his subjects).
+His teachings covers a wide range—from how a “true gentleman” should behave in his daily life (down to how he eats with proper decorum) to how a ruler should govern (with a benevolent concern for the well-being of his subjects).

 In other words, it’s a kind of moral guide and prescription for good government— one that values hierarchy, group orientation, and respect for age and tradition.
 But the Confucian system is based on a practical kind of morality—you won’t find any abstract principles of “good” and “evil”.